 Saturday night will prove a childhood theory of mine wrong: that you couldn’t pay me to watch the Islanders.

 Alas, it can be done.
 I’m getting a great opportunity to cover my first NHL game on March 10 when my two favorite teams face off on my favorite island — the Devils head to Nassau Veterans Memorial Coliseum in Uniondale to try and burn the Islanders for the second time in three days.
 All kidding and Rangers loyalty aside, I’m pretty pumped for this game; Devils goalie Martin Brodeur is an ageless Hall of Famer and I’m going to bring my 400mm lens just to get some tight portraits of him in goal.
 I bought a new Canon 16-35mm f/2.8 II L super-wide lens earlier this week, so that will get its first real action at ice level.
 Both teams have some stars and this should be a nice upgrade from shooting Army hockey.
+The crowds at these games always create such a great atmosphere with most sporting custom jerseys of their favourite team.

 But this post isn’t just about the Isles.
 I stumbled across some published images of mine this week, notably a few in Sports Illustrated, and then randomly, more images unashamedly stolen by a variety of obscure and legit websites.
 Just to humor myself, I’ll post it all here.